 Law-uy is a vegetable soup dish popular in Mindanao, at first sight it looks like dinengdeng or laswa but this dish is totally different and from what I noticed it uses a lot of slimy vegetables and root crop.
-Jute leaves (Saluyot), Okra, Loofah (Patola) and Taro are the main vegetables that gives it the unique consistency.
-From there ingredients like squash, eggplant, moringa leaves (malunggay) are added, it is the flavoured with lemongrass, fatty pork and/or fried fish.
+Jute leaves, Okra, Loofah and Taro are the main vegetables that gives it the unique consistency.

 - 200 g fatty pork, cubed